Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security.md

 - `add-password`: This feature allows users to secure their PDFs by adding a password.
 This feature also encrypts the PDF

 - `remove-password`: With this feature, users can remove the password from a secured PDF.
+This decrypts the PDF

 - `change-permissions`: This functionality allows users to change the permissions of a PDF, controlling how others can view and edit it.